Sumit-ai/Failure-alert-demo-software/README.md

 # demo-software
-This repository contains the a demonstration of software that I prepared for fun project in python.
-#### Note: Currenlty this repository only consists the demo not complete software. please click in this link to see the [video](https://www.youtube.com/watch?v=-nVGP4zg8xY&feature=youtu.be).
+This repository contains the a demonstration of maintenance software that I created for Formosa Group Taiwan.
+Please click in this link to see the [video](https://www.youtube.com/watch?v=-nVGP4zg8xY&feature=youtu.be).

 <img align="center" src="ezgif.com-video-to-gif.gif"  width="450" />